 Challenge / Goal

-Transportation of heavy masses from the excavation on urban construction sites accounts for a large part of heavy vehicle road traffic in Stockholm and is likely to increase in the near future, as the city metro and sewer systems will be expanded.
+Transportation of heavy masses from the excavation of urban construction sites accounts for a large part of heavy vehicle road traffic in Stockholm and is likely to increase in the near future.
+This is due to the expansion of the city metro and sewer systems.
 For this reason, the city of Stockholm is keen to test and evaluate the potential benefits of using barges on inland waterways and at sea to remove heavy mass from inner-city construction sites.

 For the first action of this measure, a pre-study outlining the potential to consolidate goods purchased by the city of Stockholm was carried out.
 The pre-study outlines a variety of options and makes suggestions about the types of activities, product groups and steps required to realise consolidation.
 It serves as a basis for political decisions about the future consolidation of municipal goods in Stockholm, but its findings are relevant to other cities and a translated version of the report is available.

 The second action tests and demonstrates the collection of heavy mass from an excavation in tunnelling and other construction sites using barges.
 The demonstration will result in an evaluation of noise impacts from loading uncrushed material to a barge in central Stockholm, as well as a cost-benefit analysis comparing transport by barge to transport by truck and the mapping of potential barge loading areas in the Stockholm region.

 Want to learn more about the lessons learned, financial details and results?